ashr81/ashr81/README.md

 - 🌱 I’m currently learning **Typescript, IOT**

-- 👯 I’m looking to collaborate on **enhance agriculture yield using Technology**
+- 👯 I’m looking to collaborate on **Improving agriculture yield using Technology**

 - 🤝 I’m looking for help with **IOT in Agriculture**